scottgeigel/stoplight.io/netlify/subpages/api-documentation-guide.md

 ---
 ## Create Comprehensive API Documentation

 Can an API even be used without documentation?
-While technically possible, it’s through API documentation that developers first experience an API and get to know its functionality.
+While technically possible, it’s through good API documentation that developers first experience an API and get to know its functionality.
 Whether your API is meant for internal use, exposed to partners, or fully public, developers will need complete and accurate documentation to best complete their integrations.

 In this guide, we’ll cover the basics of documentation and the different types you’ll want for the comprehensive coverage developers require.

-### What Are API Docs?
+### What is API documentation?

 API docs are the collection of references, tutorials, and examples that help developers use your API.